Ol Doinyo Lengai volcano

 Unique Carbonatite Lava

-Witness the world's only natrocarbonatite lava flow, which is cooler and flows black, turning white when exposed to air.
+Witness the world's only natrocarbonatite lava flow, which flows black and turns white when exposed to air

 Midnight Ascent Experience

-The climb starts after midnight to avoid intense Rift Valley heat, culminating in a breathtaking sunrise over the crater rim.
+Climb starts after midnight to avoid Rift Valley heat, culminating in sunrise over the crater rim

 Maasai Cultural Depth

-Climb the mountain that is sacred to the Maasai, who believe their god, Eng'ai, resides here and communicates through its eruptions.
+Climb the mountain sacred to the Maasai, who believe their god Eng'ai resides here and communicates through eruptions

 Ol Doinyo Lengai is a geological anomaly.
-It's the only volcano on Earth that primarily erupts natrocarbonatite lava, which flows like warm mud and rapidly changes color upon cooling, creating a truly surreal landscape.
+It's the only volcano on Earth that primarily erupts natrocarbonatite lava, which flows like warm mud and rapidly changes color upon cooling.

 The climb is short but incredibly steep and demanding, tackling unstable scree slopes.
-It requires a good level of fitness and determination.
-Treks are exclusively guided by local Maasai teams who know the mountain intimately.
+It requires good fitness and determination.
+Treks are exclusively guided by local Maasai teams.

 Height: 2,962m